TomerPacific/MobileWebSpecialistNanodegree/Accessible And Responsive Web/Lesson 17 - Introducing The Service Worker/README.md

 Go to localhost:8889 and type **sw-waiting** in the Test ID field.
 You should see an animated gif with the  title `Yey!
 There's a service worker waiting!`

+## Concept 08 Quiz - Service Worker Dev Tools 2

+Navigate to a different url that is out of the service worker's scope and then return to the original url.

+You should see in the dev tools, that there is no service worker waiting.

+Go to localhost:8889 and type **sw-active** in the Test ID field.
+You should see an animated gif with the  title `No service worker waiting!
+Yay!`